This series for young men considering ministry starts here.

-What does a pastor’s care for his people include?
-First, he cares for their spiritual growth.
+A pastor cares for people’s spiritual growth.
 A good example is a man named Epaphras.
 He is mentioned in Colossians 4:12.
 Many think Epaphras was the pastor of the church in the city of Colossae.

 He visited the Apostle Paul, and Paul wrote the church members in Colossae.
 Paul included this statement: “Epaphras, who is one of you, a servant of Christ Jesus, greets you, always struggling on your behalf in his prayers, that you may stand mature and fully assured in all the will of God.”

 This tells us a few things about Epaphras.
 He had the people on his mind.
 He prayed fervently for them.
 And he wanted them to grow spiritually.
 These same things are true of a good pastor.
 He has his people on his mind and heart.
 He brings them before the Lord in prayer.
 And his goal for them is that they would mature in Christ and do God’s will.

 Opportunities to provide care for God’s people come through the normal life of the church.
 A pastor interacts with his people individually before and after services, seeing how they are doing and encouraging them.
 He conveys his heart for their spiritual growth in the way he leads the gatherings of the church, the way he prays publicly, and applications he includes in his preaching.